ivanovrolls/MatLogicProto/README.md

 This tool is not meant to replace training.
 It exists to **supplement it**, the way I have done so, for years.

+## Development Notes
+This project uses AI assistance for accelerating development of the React Flow integration and UI components.
+Backend architecture and domain logic are original work.
+This project is intended to help me familiarise myself with the React Flow framework and how it interacts with backend architectures.
+Some of the CSS such as the drop down menu was pulled from previous projects.